12 Dec You’ve Banked It Already, Now “Check” Your Privilege

 Let’s notice our privilege–and pay it forward.
 Every time you are tempted (or taunted) to enter the shame spiral about your privilege, pay it forward in money, thought, prayer, or deed.

 You can act on an individual level, and/or an infrastructural (local, regional, global) level.
 For example, reparations are dear to my heart.
-Michael Eric Dyson suggests that white people can start Individual Reparations Accounts, and how we might use them.
-I have done this.
-I use mine in many ways, including this Reparations Facebook Group where white people can offer services or contributions in response to requests by people of color.
+I do mine in many ways, including this Reparations Facebook Group where white people can offer services or contributions in response to requests by people of color.
 For guidance on giving money, click here.

 I also act at infrastructural levels to try to end the systemic injustices of our culture.
 Feel free to comment and share what you do, or would like to know more about doing.